carbonplan/seaweed-farming-web/README.md

 ## about us

 CarbonPlan is a non-profit organization that uses data and science for climate action.
-We aim to improve the transparency and scientific integrity of carbon removal and climate solutions through open data and tools.
-Find out more at [carbonplan.org](https://carbonplan.org/) or get in touch by [opening an issue](https://github.com/carbonplan/macroalgae/issues/new) or [sending us an email](mailto:hello@carbonplan.org).
+We aim to improve the transparency and scientific integrity of climate solutions through open data and tools.
+Find out more at [carbonplan.org](https://carbonplan.org/) or get in touch by [opening an issue](https://github.com/carbonplan/seaweed-farming-web/issues/new) or [sending us an email](mailto:hello@carbonplan.org).

 ## contributors